finnbutlerchem/finnbutlerchem.github.io/research.md

 permalink: /research/
 ---

-Computational Chemistry
+-Computational Chemistry
-Education in Chemistry and STEM
+-Education in Chemistry and STEM